 Is Your Organization Equipped With the Right Talent and Expertise to Become Agile?

-“I cannot say whether things will get better if we change; what I can say is they must change if we are to get better.” — Georg C. Lichtenberg, German philosopher and physicist
+“I cannot say whether things will get better if we change; what I can say is they must change if we are to get better.” — Georg C. Lichtenberg, German Philosopher and Physicist

 If your organization is just starting out on the Agile journey, alignment to Agile business initiatives is the first stage in the Path to Agility®.
 Leaders should to look across the breadth of their organization and ask, “Do I have the right people and the right expertise in place to make the transition to becoming Agile?”
 This question helps leaders identify their organization’s readiness to undertake the Agile transformation.
-It also creates an initial roadmap to begin the transformation by identifying the three main areas of the organization that will be impacted: key roles, shifts in leadership, and new approaches to management.
+It also creates an initial roadmap to begin the transformation by identifying the three main areas of the organization that will be impacted: key Agile roles, shifts in leadership, and new approaches to management.

 Successfully navigating change across these three core areas are the cornerstones of implementing the Agile approach.

-Agile Transformation: 3 Things to Consider
+3 Things to Consider When Transitioning

 It’s not enough to have ready and willing employees–they must also be able.
 Companies considering moving to Agile need to know beforehand exactly what is involved in the transformation to ensure they have the right people in place to make a successful transition.
 Inside the Agile transformation, there will be new roles for both key employees and leaders, and there will be many new duties for most people within the organization.